Before we start, who is this for?

 Gallup gave us the Strengths.

-The Satori Attitude™ is the strategy.
+The Satori Attitude™ connects the two.

 This isn’t just personal growth.